PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 FAQ

-- Phenotype A, often referred to as “classic PCOS,” is the most commonly diagnosed and typically presents with the most pronounced symptoms.
+• Phenotype A, often referred to as “classic PMOS,” is the most commonly diagnosed and typically presents with the most pronounced symptoms.

-Why does PCOS present differently in different people?
+Why does PMOS present differently in different people?

-- Because PCOS involves multiple systems – hormonal, metabolic and reproductive – the way it presents depends on which systems are most affected.
+• Because PMOS involves multiple systems – hormonal, metabolic and reproductive – the way it presents depends on which systems are most affected.

 Final Word